KPN Mobile Core Migration – Phase 3 Overview

 Fixed IP addressing changes

-• Instead, each device will now receive a private dynamic IP.
+• Devices will instead receive a private dynamic IP address

-• KPN will apply an IMSI-based NAT function, which ensures that:
+• KPN will apply an IMSI-based NAT function

 Why this matters for your configuration

-If your device or application is hardcoded to expect a fixed SIM IP, it will no longer connect correctly after migration.
+If your system or device configuration is hardcoded to expect the old Fixed SIM IP, this configuration will no longer be valid following migration.

 Common examples include: